 How will the setting and checking of homework be administered?

-All students have a Student Planner which they should carry with them at all times to record their homework.
+All students have a Student Planner which they carry with them at all times to record their homework.
 Tutors and parents/carers are asked to check and sign these on a weekly basis enabling two-way communication between home and school.

 Teachers are expected to allow sufficient time in the lesson for students to copy down the task instructions and the submission date into their planners.
 Teachers are responsible for checking that all students have done this.
 It is recommended that teachers set the homework task well before the end of the lesson to allow time for students to copy down the task and to answer any questions about the task.